slepc/slepc/doc/source/documentation/manual/intro.md

 #### The Options Database.

 All the PETSc functionality related to the options database is available in SLEPc.
 This allows the user to input control data at run time very easily.
-In this example, the call `PetscOptionsGetInt(NULL,NULL,"-n",&n,NULL)` checks whether the user has provided a command line option to set the value of `n`, the problem dimension.
+In this example, the call {external:doc}`PetscOptionsGetInt``(NULL,NULL,"-n",&n,NULL)` checks whether the user has provided a command line option to set the value of `n`, the problem dimension.
 If so, the variable `n` is set accordingly; otherwise, `n` remains unchanged.

 #### Vectors and Matrices.